 Watch: Özil, made in the Bundesliga

-Indeed, it was at Schalke's famed Knappenschmiede youth academy - which he joined in 2005 - that Özil began to emulate some of Zidane's trademark threaded passing while showing signs of the Frenchman's supreme reading of the game.
+Those comparisons had been made in Germany for some time already.
+It was at Schalke's famed Knappenschmiede youth academy - which he joined in 2005 - that Özil began to emulate some of Zidane's trademark threaded passing while showing signs of the Frenchman's supreme reading of the game.